WorkerFramework/worker-framework/docs/pages/en-us/Architecture.md

 ### Serialization

 The framework operates on messages which carry a payload with all information required for processig.
 This information needs to be serialized and de-serialized before it can be used by `worker-core` or a `Worker`.
-Worker Framework takes care of that internally using the [Codec](https://workerframework.github.io/worker-framework/pages/en-us/apidocs/com/hpe/caf/api/Codec.html) interface.
+Worker Framework takes care of that internally using the [Codec](https://workerframework.github.io/worker-framework/pages/en-us/apidocs/com/github/cafapi/common/api/Codec.html) interface.
 This interface provides format-agnostic methods for serializing and deserializing of an object.
 There are following codecs provided with the framework:
-- [JsonCodec](https://workerframework.github.io/worker-framework/pages/en-us/apidocs/com/hpe/caf/codec/JsonCodec.html) for the JSON format
+- [JsonCodec](https://workerframework.github.io/worker-framework/pages/en-us/apidocs/com/github/cafapi/common/codecs/json/JsonCodec.html) for the JSON format
-- [JsonLzfCodec](https://workerframework.github.io/worker-framework/pages/en-us/apidocs/com/hpe/caf/codec/JsonLzfCodec.html) for the JSON format compressed with a high-speed LZF algorithm
+- [JsonLzfCodec](https://workerframework.github.io/worker-framework/pages/en-us/apidocs/com/github/cafapi/common/codecs/jsonlzf/JsonLzfCodec.html) for the JSON format compressed with a high-speed LZF algorithm
-- [YamlCodec](https://workerframework.github.io/worker-framework/pages/en-us/apidocs/com/hpe/caf/codec/YamlCodec.html) for the YAML format

 To use a different format, developer has to implement the `Codec` and `CodecProvider